© Mel’s Customised Candles Melbourne, Australia, 2021

-I always walk or cycle on the same of the footpath as we drive.
+I always walk or cycle on the same side of the footpath as we drive.
 Here in Australia, it is the Left Hand Side.

 However, I’m appalled at the number of people who abuse me because I refuse to move.
 I won’t move at all.
 I’ve been pushed, punched, stabbed and spat on many times, because I stand my ground, LEGALLY.

 My father was recovering in Hospital, I went to my local coffee shop to buy a coffee and head to the train station to catch the train to the city, then bus to the hospital.